Aidar5/nattoeng/docs/source/book/11_modules/index.rst

 Module in Python is a plain text file with Python code and **.py** extention.
 It allows logical ordering and grouping of the code.

-Division into modules can be, for example, by this logic:
+Division into modules can be done, for example, by this logic:

 * division of data, formatting and code logic
 * grouping functions and other objects by functionality